 For the first time ever, the Haitian government is able to properly supervise the border at the Belladere-Elias Pina border crossing.
 Up until 2009, the Haitian police, migration, and customs were in offices 2km from the border.
 They had no means of supervising the border or of controlling what entered the country.
-The Dominicans had their facilities right on the border, but had no contact with the Haitians that were 2km away.
-When the Dominicans would deport Haitians, their bus would pull up to the border and officials would walk the Haitians to the border crossing and leave them.
-No Haitian officials were present to supervise the process and ensure that the deportees were properly treated.

 Two years after awarding Amarylis Castillo the title of Hero of the Hemisphere, she has continued her fight to raise living standards of the poor farmers in the Dominican-Haitian borderlands.
 PADF met Amarylis at the site of her newly completed avocado processing facility.